2600hz/kazoo/doc/announcements.md

 This file will serve as a reference point for upcoming announcements, both of the temporal nature (this library will be deprecated in 6 months) and version-specific (upgrading from X to Y will require A, B, and C).

+# KAZOO master (5.x) is closed at the moment

+Development of KAZOO 5.x is currently closed to public commits as we prepare the infrastructure necessary for the app exchange.
+Once the infrastructure is ready, all developers - 2600Hz, partners, and open source community - will benefit from having the same build systems available, as well as a release channel from which folks can purchase those apps for use on any KAZOO cluster.

+Thanks for your patience!
+We're excited to show 5.0 off!

 ## Versions

 ### 5.0